Masashi Yokoi: Career

-Yokoi gained D1 license after competing and winning in Ikaten event and started to competing in D1 Street Legal in 2007 with Nissan Silvia S15 he was nicknamed Zombie after he still able to run his car despite crashing in to the wall during practice and solo run. he also debuted in D1 Grand Prix and advanced to the Top 16 for the first time in round 6 the following year. in 2009 he won his first D1 Street Legal win in final round, 3 years later still competing in D1SL he won three times during the season and winning the championship while racing for D-MAX in D1GP.
+Yokoi gained D1 license after competing and winning in Ikaten event and started to competing in D1 Street Legal in 2007 with Nissan Silvia S15 he was nicknamed Zombie after he still able to run his car despite crashing in to the wall during practice and solo run.

+For 2008, Yokoi decided to do both D1 Grand Prix and D1 Street Legal with 2 different S14 Silvia built to specification of each category.
+While able to be seeded driver in D1 Street Legal, he only able to pass qualifying in final two round and both times defeated in Top 16.

+In 2009, he only compete in D1 Street Legal and receive support from Dunlop after winning the audition event at 2008 Dunlop Drift Festival.
+The support from Dunlop improve Yokoi results as he finished the season fourth in standings with a single win at season finale in Tsukuba.

+After not competing in 2010, he returns to D1 Street Legal in 2011 now mainly supported by D-Max.
+Despite leading the championship after round 2, he loses the lead an ended the season third in standings.
+The following year, he won three times during the season and winning the championship.
+He also made a return to D1GP with D-Max starting from the Centrair round.

-From 2013 he began to compete full time in D1GP and won his first round the following year in round 5 at Ebisu Circuit defeating the seasons eventual champion Kuniaki Takahashi and finished 3rd in final standings of 2014 season.
+From 2013, Yokoi began to compete full time in D1GP and won his first round the following year in round 5 at Ebisu Circuit defeating the seasons eventual champion Kuniaki Takahashi and finished 3rd in final standings of 2014 season.

-In 2015 he competed in Formula Drift USA with support from Yokohama tires and get one win on his only season in the competition and nicknamed Galaxy Yokoi. while silmutaneusly compete in D1GP.
+In 2015, Yokoi competed in Formula Drift USA with support from Yokohama tires and get one win on his only season in the competition and nicknamed Galaxy Yokoi. while silmutaneusly compete in D1GP.

-In 2016 he switched to a 2JZ powered S15 built by his shop and following year in 2017 he and his team switch tire from Yokohama to Nankang after Yokohama pulled out from D1GP, he finished second in D1GP with 2 wins missing out on title in the final round of the season. along with D1GP he also compete in Formula Drift Japan with the same car he drive in USA for 2016 and his D1 car in 2017.
+In 2016, Yokoi switched to a 2JZ powered S15 built by his shop and following year in 2017 he and his team switch tire from Yokohama to Nankang after Yokohama pulled out from D1GP, he finished second in D1GP with 2 wins missing out on title in the final round of the season. along with D1GP he also compete in Formula Drift Japan with the same car he drive in USA for 2016 and his D1 car in 2017.
 In the end of the season he competes in first ever FIA Intercontinental Drift CuP.

-In 2018 he turn his Formula Drift S15 into his new D1 car now equipped with 2JZ engine while his previous car was driven by his teammate Akira Hirajima. despite Masato Kawabata domination in Solo Run Yokoi managed to get 3 wins throughout the season and grabbed his first championship in final round after Kawabata defeated in Top 16.
+In 2018, Yokoi built a new S15 Silvia while his previous car was driven by his teammate Akira Hirajima. despite Masato Kawabata domination in Solo Run Yokoi managed to get three wins and perform consistently scoring no less than 20 points throughout the season with exceptions in round 2 and 5 which allow him to win his first championship in final round after Kawabata defeated in Top 16.